GIScience/gis-training-resource-center/_sources/content/Module_8/en_qgis_remote_sensing_raster_theory.md

 ```

 ## Types of Raster Data

-Raster data can be distinguished intwo two common types according to the type of information that is displayed: Continous and catigoral raster data.
+Raster data can be distinguished in two two common types according to the type of information that is displayed: Continuous and categorical raster data.

 Continuous raster data refers to datasets where the values assigned to each pixel represent continuous phenomena that vary smoothly across the area covered by the raster.
 Some examples of continuous rasters include:
 1.	**Precipitation Maps** displaying variable precipitation sums
-2.	**Digital Elevation Models** containing altidute values
+2.	**Digital Elevation Models** containing altitude values
 3.	**Spatially variable Indices** such as the Normalized Difference vegetation Index (NDVI)

 ```{figure} /fig/mod8_rasterdata_DEM.png